emersion/emuarius/README.md

 # emuarius

 Bridge between Twitter and Mastodon (or any OStatus-compliant instance).
+Powered by [go-ostatus](https://github.com/emersion/go-ostatus).

 For the moment, this is a read-only bridge: you'll be able to see Twitter activity from Mastodon, but you won't be able to interact with it.